copernicus-mogley/zkav.club/recording-station/README.md

 * Step up to the mic with your thoughts, work, and wild ideas.

 * Want Recording Station at your event?
-Let your community tell the story.
-Got a suggestion or lead?
-Drop it here: [Event leads form](https://tally.so/r/VLJ22E).
+[Drop an event lead](https://tally.so/r/VLJ22E).

 * Want to help run a Recording Station?
 Check the volunteer kit (roles, gear, and how we work on-site): [Recording Station Volunteer Kit](/recording-station/volunteer/).

-* Help more voices be heard by spreading the word.

-* Support the work (or hire us) so we can keep doing it.
+* Want this at more events?
+Donate, fund a project, or sponsor an activation.
+[Support Zk Av Club](/#support-zk-av-club).

 ## Join the club

+Help more voices be heard by spreading the word!

 Follow us and reach out on [𝕏](https://x.com/ZkAv_Club) or [Bluesky](https://zkavclub.bsky.social).